Saturday, December 26, 2015

 “If you’re going to do something, do it right or don’t do it at all!”

 It happens often with these blog posts.
-I am aware that it is beneficial to post regularly and often, yet I struggle to sit down at the computer to write if I don’t have something on my heart that feels really significant.
+I am aware that it is beneficial to post regularly and often, yet I struggle to get to the computer to write if I don’t have something on my heart that feels really significant.

 I wonder if you are like me.

 One of the other downsides is that Nan has to live with my tendencies.
 Things don’t get attended to in a timely manner.
 Broken things don’t get fixed right away.
-Maintenance chores are often delayed way too long and It becomes frustrating for her and for me.
-This creates another area of shame I have to deal with.
+Maintenance chores are often delayed way too long.
+It is frustrating for her and for me.
+It becomes another area of shame I have to deal with.
 I know the root cause is a form of anxiety, but awareness alone is not enough.
 Activating is required.

 Talking through my shame issues helps me to change my beliefs and my maladaptive behaviors.
 I am much more able to self soothe and self accept.
 When shame is triggered there is likely to be an overreaction that follows.
 It might be projected outwards in a defensive or angry outburst, or it can be directed inward resulting in depression and feelings of low self worth.
 Neither reaction is helpful, obviously.